1. Introduction

-The identification of these design violations is usually achieved through periodic and special inspections that are able to detect, using appropriate techniques for each type of asset, damage or degradation that could reduce the structural capacity of the asset.
-In addition, reports of the occurrence of unforeseen situations such as impacts, overloads, operating errors and excessive vibrations are also ways of detecting design violations that need to be analyzed.
+The identification of these design violations is usually achieved through periodic and special inspections that are capable of detecting, using techniques appropriate for each type of asset, damage or degradation that could reduce the structural capacity of the asset.
+In addition, reports of unforeseen situations such as impacts, overloads, operating errors, and excessive vibrations also represent ways to detect design violations that need to be analyzed.

-When any of these violations are detected, it is up to the integrity management system mentioned above to assess whether the asset in question remains suitable for operation, or whether some immediate action needs to be taken.
-Fitness for service (FFS) analysis therefore does not represent a specific technique, but rather a type of assessment that can use different techniques, depending on the existing fault in the specific component or situation to be assessed.
-This assessment forms part of a failure management system, which is an important part of any asset management system.
+When any of these violations are detected, it is up to the aforementioned integrity management system to assess whether the asset in question remains suitable for operation, or whether immediate action should be taken.
+Therefore, fitness for service (FFS) analysis is not a specific technique, but rather a type of assessment that can use different techniques, depending on the existing failure in the component or specific situation to be assessed.
+In other words, this assessment is part of a failure management system, which is an important part of any asset management system.

 In this article, we will present some examples of fitness for service analysis for non-standard equipment and structures, summarizing the characterization of the problem, the methodology applied and the proposed actions.